sebftw/Eiko/matlab/MATLAB_INSTALLATION.md

   * [Linux](#linux)

 ## Prerequisites
-Before continuing, ensure you have MATLAB installed with the following toolboxes:
+Before continuing, ensure you have MATLAB R2021b (or newer) installed with the following toolboxes:
 * Parallel Computing Toolbox
 * Deep Learning Toolbox (only required for differentiable operations)